rdebusscher/MicroStream-trainings/exercise.md

 The endpoints that are required are:

-a.	…/car/list
+-	…/car/list
-b.	…/car/get
+-	…/car/get
-c.	…/car/delete
+-	…/car/delete
-d.	…/car/insert
+-	…/car/insert
-e.	…/brand/list
+-	…/brand/list
+-	…/brand/insert
-f.	…/brand/update
+-	…/brand/update

+Additional task: Use properties or XML file configuration.